Putting your financial recovery puzzle together

 Recovery After Disaster: The Family Financial Toolkit — An Evaluation of its Efficacy (311 K PDF) — White paper that summarizes the results of an evaluation of the efficacy of the toolkit after its use by North Dakota families affected by floods in summer 2011.

-Financial Recovery After Disaster Videos — Engaging educational ideas to use with your other disaster recovery efforts.
+Financial Recovery After Disaster Video Series — Engaging educational ideas to use with your other disaster recovery efforts.
 Based on the Recovery After Disaster: The Family Financial Toolkit.